Show All Answers

 You will only vote at your school polling place for school elections, including any special elections held by your school district.

-Habitat for Humanity of Central Iowa has a store at 402 East Lincoln Way in Ames, and they take donations of building materials, tools, furniture, and appliances.
-They are open every week on Tuesday and Saturday from 9am - 2pm, Wednesday and Friday, 12pm - 4pm, and Thursday, 9am - 7pm.
+Habitat for Humanity of Central Iowa has a store at 3504 Grand Ave. in Ames, and they take donations of building materials, tools, furniture, and appliances.
+They are open every week on Tuesday, Wednesday, Friday, and Saturday from 9am to 3pm and Thursday from 10am to 6pm.
 The store is open to the public; all proceeds from sales go towards providing affordable housing.
-If you have questions about donations, sales, or volunteering, call the office at 515-232-2335.
+If you have questions about donations, sales, or volunteering, call the store at 515-232-2335.

 It is unlawful to hunt migratory game birds or resident game or furbearers with a firearm while possessing ammunition other than nontoxic ammunition approved by the U.S. Fish and Wildlife Services in all SCC owned and managed areas.
 Skunk River Flats, Doolittle Prairie, and Colo Bog are not subject to this regulation but are subject to all State wildlife regulations.